 21. Modern Loss: Candid Conversation About Grief by Rebecca Sofer and Gabrielle Birkner

-Modern Loss offers a contemporary perspective into loss.
+Modern Loss offers a contemporary perspective on loss.
 It is great for teenagers and young adults who are facing grief.
 The stories shared are relatable.
 And can help a young person with their grief.

 22. When Things Fall Apart By Pema Chodron